phc-s/especivia/GUIDE.md

 The last step is paying a monthly fee if you use our service effectively, if you don`t use during a month, you will not be charged.
 You can ask if you have financial difficults to pay no fee, justifying and proving to us your situation with some credentials and verifications.

 After the account was successfully created.
-You can navigate into main menu of the application, as you can opt to various options, i will only cover the experience of the newly created account of a driver.
+You can navigate into main menu of the application, as you can opt to various options, i will only cover the experience of the newly created account of a client.

+Before detailing the main use of application, you need objectively to config your app preferences, that`s highly suggested for ensuring a better experience for you, go to the configurations, being accessible both on login screen and main menu.
+The options available in config section do not have any connection to your account, being stand-alone and lost when uninstalling Especivia, the options available to toggle is:

+**Accessibility**

++ Color Blindness Mode
++ Descriptive Audio
++ Bigger letters
++ Smooth Animations
++ Dyslexic Fonts
++ And more others...

+**System**

++ Mobile Data
++ Notifications
++ Toggle theme
++ Location Tracking

+After getting to know about the configurations section, let`s dive into the 4 main sections of the app.
+I'm going to summary each of them:

++ **Request Trip** - Call your driver(s) to serve you in a trip.
++ **Search** - Search to find new drivers to contract.
++ **Status** - Manage your relationships, payments and account details
++ **Help** - Get help from Especivia through various options of contact.

 ## Proposed Privacy Policy